This brief excerpt is from a lengthy letter I received from a group of 6 condo-owners in a Boston area “triple-decker.”

 As a result, our condominium’s investment in Barbara Jacobs’ service was one of the best our association has made.
 Moreover, on the most basic level, it ensured harmonious relationships within the building.

 On a higher level, it made us realize just how difficult it is to put together a color scheme that actually works and will hold up over time, and how extraordinarily helpful expert opinion in this area can be.
 I highly recommend talking to Barbara before you embark on what may well be your most important real estate investment.”

-Do you feel trapped by limited color choices?
+Do you feel trapped by limited–and even confusing–color choices?

 Condo Associations & HOA Groups offer Unique Limitations to Resolve.